 - > 5 year part-time PhD or > 3 years part-time Masters

-The scheme is administered by the Graduate Studies Office in cooperation with Registry and the Fees Office.
+The scheme is administered by the Graduate Studies Office in cooperation with the Fees office and Registry.

 Applicants must be in good standing in respect of fees.
-Supervisors are required to submit the Card Fee Declaration (with student signature/s as appropriate) and then qualification is confirmed upon submission of a soft bound thesis by 3rd January 2020.
+To apply a Card Fee Declaration (with student signature/s as appropriate) should be submitted to the GSO by 17th August 2020 and then qualification is confirmed upon submission of a soft bound thesis by Monday 21st December 2020.

 The 'Thesis Submission and Oral Examination' doctoral guide produced by the Graduate Studies Office to assist students approaching the closing stages of their research can be found here.